Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 • Clock Tower Shopping Mall, located across the marina, is another place where you can find interesting souvenirs and specialty stores.

 • For history lovers, the National Museum of Bermuda housed in historic military buildings is a must!
-You will learn about the incredible, 500 years old history and culture of Bermuda while exploring exhibits and local art.
+You will learn about the incredible, 500-year-old history and culture of Bermuda while exploring exhibits and local art.
 The museum overlooks the port of Bermuda and offers wonderful ocean views.

-• Snorkel Park – A 5-minute walk from the National Museum of Bermuda, you’ll stumble upon this family-friendly park where you can swim and relax at the beach, snorkel in shallow waters (water shoes recommended), enjoy water sports (gear rental, kayaks, pedal boats, and jet ski safaris), and park amenities including Hammerheads Bar & Grill.
-The admission fee is $5.
-More information on the Snorkel Park Beach website
+• Snorkel Park – A 5-minute walk from the National Museum of Bermuda, you’ll stumble upon this family-friendly park where you can swim and relax at the beach, snorkel in shallow waters, enjoy water sports (gear rental, kayaks, pedal boats, and jet ski safaris), and park amenities including Hammerheads Bar & Grill.

 • Bermuda Fun Golf – The golf course is located right next to Snorkel Park and offers beautiful ocean views.